NotTofuFood/SkyEngineV2/README.md

-# SkyEngine Version 2.6
+# SkyEngine Version 2.4
 (Please do not use this as an actual engine yet and expecting it to be done, it is heavily in development)

-Whats new? - ADDED/FIXED THINGS FROM VERSION 2.3:
+Whats new? - ADDED/FIXED THINGS FROM VERSION 2.4:

-- Optimization
+- Entities + Sprites

-- Fixed Floors and Ceilings

-- Added Forward Collisions

-- Added Tileset Support For All Texture Settings

-- Fixed Projection Issues
+- Audio

+- Revamped Fog

+- GUI Class

 ![alt text](https://github.com/NotTofuFood/SkyEngineV2/blob/main/SampleScene.PNG?raw=true")